What are health and wellbeing grants?

 I have a question.
 Can I speak to someone?

 Yes.
-Please call our helpline (9-5pm Mon-Fri) on 0300 373 1000 or email email@example.com if you have any questions about any of our grants.
+Please call our Helpline on 0300 373 1000 or email email@example.com to discuss any aspect of the grant.